 Diverse clientele in an inclusive practice

 About 85% of my clients are erotic, sexual, gender and/or relational minorities.
-About 25% of them are people of color and/or ethnic minorities.
-The fluid color display at the top of every page represents my full embrace of all client identities.
+About 25% are people of color and ethnic minorities (the fluid color banner on every page represents my embrace of all client identities.)

 Erotic, sexual, gender, racial, ethnic and relationally diverse clients experience multiple levels of minority stress.
 Their kinky and/or non-monogamous lives are at various levels of self-validation and ownership.
 I support every client who sees these parts of themselves as being growth-oriented.

 Identity and empathy

 In this intensely personal work, it’s vital to recognize that in some way my identities are always different from those of my clients.
 Psychotherapy is partly about whether real empathy bridges those differences.

 Like other healthcare professionals, psychotherapists must be competent or proficient with clients from family origins, cultures and life experiences that are very different than their own.
 (Clinical Social Work Code of Ethics, Section 5).
 Working with kinky, non-monogamous and authority transfer clients is a key area of my cultural proficiency.